-That tribe's potential is unique in Virginia.
-Six other Virginia tribes were Federally recognized by an act of Congress in 2018, but the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017 prohibited them from engaging in gaming.
+In 2015, the potential of the Pamunkey to open a casino was unique in Virginia.
+Six other Virginia tribes were Federally recognized by an act of Congress in 2018, but the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017 prohibited those other six tribes from engaging in gaming.
 A section for each tribe stated:1

 The Pamunkey were recognized through the administrative procedures of the Department of the Interior, not through legislative action by the US Congress.
 Throughout the long recognition process, the tribe always retained the option of using the authority in the Indian Gaming Regulatory Act to start Class II or Class III gaming operations.
 That risk was great enough for the MGM corporation, which operated the MGM National Harbor Resort and Casino in Maryland, to oppose Federal recognition of the Pamunkey.2

 The law defined traditional behavior at tribal ceremonies as Class I gaming, including prizes for individuals and groups.
 Class II gaming included bingo and card games involving skill, such as poker.
-Class III gaming included slot machines and games of chance, such as craps, baccarat, abd roulette wheels.
+Class III gaming included slot machines and games of pure chance, such as craps, baccarat, and roulette wheels.

-The classes were intended to increase the leverage of tribes when negotiating with the states.
-If a state simply refused to bargain, tribes could sue in Federal court and the Secretary of the Interior was granted authority to write compacts for Class II gaming operations.
-States have no authority to regulate or block Class II operations on lands held "in trust" for the tribe by the Bureau of Indian Affairs.3
+If a state simply refused to bargain, the Secretary of the Interior was granted authority to approve Class II gaming operations.
+Under the Indian Gaming Regulatory Act, states have no authority to regulate or block Class II operations on lands held "in trust" for the tribe by the Bureau of Indian Affairs.3

-The law still required a state-tribal compact before a tribe could offer Class III games.
-That gave state officials the power to block tribes from offering the most-lucrative forms of gambling until tribes agreed to some sort of deal.
-Bargaining could include where casinos will be located, and some form of revenue sharing with the state.
+The Federal law required a state and tribe to negotiate a joint "compact" before a tribe could offer Class III games.
+State officials were given the power to block tribes from offering the more-lucrative Class III gambling opportunities until tribes agreed to some sort of deal.
+In exchange for state approval and the opportunity to provide a full gambling experience, tribes might bargain over where casinos will be located, and agree to share gambling profits with the state.

-Starting in 2012, a State Senator from Portsmouth has asked the General Assembly to create a Virginia Casino Gaming Commission.
-Over 50% of the land in Portsmouth is tax-exempt, but the proposal for a new revenue source based on a riverboat casino has been rejected.
 Virginians have taken their gambling business out of state to Charles Town in West Virginia, the MGM casino at National Harbor in Maryland, or more-distant locations.
-West Virginia has five casinos, Maryland has six, Delaware has three, Pennsylvania has 12, not to mention Atlantic City and Las Vegas.5
+West Virginia has five casinos, Maryland has six, Delaware has three, Pennsylvania has 12, not to mention Atlantic City and Las Vegas.

-The tribe does not expect customers to drive for almost an hour on narrow, two-lane roads from I-64 to the current reservation.
-The Pamunkey first announced that they proposed building a $700 million casino, hotel and spa elsewhere in eastern Virginia, working with private partners who would provide the needed investment capital.
-The Pamunkey planned to work with the Middle Peninsula Planning District Council to find a site on territory that was formerly within Tsenacomoco, and where local governments would support economic development based on gambling.
+The tribe did not expect customers to drive for almost an hour on narrow, two-lane roads from I-64 to the historic reservation site on Pamunkey Neck.
+The tribe first announced plans for a $700 million casino, hotel and spa elsewhere in eastern Virginia, working with private partners who would provide the needed investment capital.
+The Pamunkey anticipated they could work with the Middle Peninsula Planning District Council to find a site on territory that was formerly within Tsenacommacah, and where local governments would support economic development based on gambling.